abinit/abinit/doc/tutorial/paral_gswvl.md

 increasing the number of processors.
 The efficiency is limited by the increase of amount of time spent in the communications.
-The efficiency increases with the quality of the calculation: the more accurate the calculations are (finer hgrid...), the more efficient the code parallelization will be.
+The efficiency increases with the quality of the calculation: the more accurate the calculations are (finer _hgrid_...), the more efficient the code parallelization will be.